 So don't worry if you're making the same resolutions every year.
 That just means you're keeping yourself on track by choosing, over and over, to take positive

-destination.
 For today, just choose less drama and more love.
+You'll be amazed at how far that takes you.